raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 ECMAScript 5 getters and setters seem at first glance to be a magic combination of familiar syntax and powerful ability to meta-program.
 However, a getter or setter isn't a method in the usual sense.
 So we can't decorate a setter using the exact same code like an ES.later decorator like `@after(LogSetter, 'set first')`, because `set first` isn't a method.
 Although the syntax makes it look like a method, it's actually a special property we can only introspect using `Object.getOwnPropertyDescriptor()` and set using `Object.defineProperty()`.

-For this reason, the naïve `after` decorator won't work for getters and setters right out of the box.[^mixin] But we can "saddle up" and add a special case:
+For this reason, the naïve `after` decorator won't work for getters and setters right out of the box.[^mixin] We'd have to use one kind of decorator for methods, another for getters, and a third for setters.
+Instead, let's modify our `after` decorator so that you can use a single function with methods, getters, and setters:

 [^mixin]: Neither will the `mixin` recipe we've evolved in previous posts like [Using ES.later Decorators as Mixins](http://raganwald.com/2015/06/26/decorators-in-es7.html).
 It can be enhanced to add a special case for getters, setters, and other concerns like working with POJOs.
-For example, https://github.com/WebReflection/universal-mixin.
+For example, @Webreflection's [Universal Mixin](https://github.com/WebReflection/universal-mixin).

 {% highlight javascript %}
 function getPropertyDescriptor (obj, property) {